Venkateswara Temple, Tirumala: Hundi (donation pot)

+As per legend, it is believed that Srinivasa had to make arrangements for his wedding.
+Kubera credited money to Venkateswara (a form of the god Vishnu) for his marriage with Padmavathi.
+Srinivasa sought a loan of one crore and 1.14 crore (1,14,00,000) coins of gold from Kubera and had Vishvakarma, the divine architect, create heavenly surroundings in the Seshadri hills.
+Together, Srinivasa and Padmavathi lived for all eternity while Goddess Lakshmi, understanding the commitments of Vishnu, chose to live in his heart forever.
+In remembrance of this, devotees go to Tirupati to donate money in Venkateswara's hundi (donation pot) so that he can pay it back to Kubera.
+The hundi collections go as high as ₹22.5 million a day.

 Thulabaram

 In the Thulabaram ritual, a devotee sits on a pan of a weighing balance and the other pan is filled with materials greater than the weight of the devotee.
 Devotees usually offer sugar, jaggery, tulsi leaves, banana, gold, coins.
 This is mostly performed with newborn babies or children.

 Festivals

 In the Venkateswara Temple over 433 festivals are being observed in 365 days of a year suiting the title "Nitya Kalyanam Paccha Toranam" where every day is a festival.